Open-Finance-Lab/FinAI_Contest_2025/Task_3_FinRL_DeFi/README.md

 ## Evaluation Metrics and Methodology

-Submissions will be evaluated on a **fixed held-out testing period**:
+For leaderboard scoring, submissions will be evaluated on a **fixed held-out testing period** as described above.
-**November 28, 2023 to January 29, 2024**, using the environment and data provided in the starter kit.

 The evaluation will focus on the **cumulative performance** of the agent over this entire test window.